As AI rapidly develops so too does the vocabulary surrounding it.

 When you interact with ChatGPT or any other AI-driven tool, you’re experiencing inference in action.

-Inference is the process where the model takes everything it’s learned—both from its initial training (high school) and fine-tuning (university degree)—and applies that knowledge to generate responses or complete tasks.
+Inference is the process where the model takes everything it’s learned—both from its initial training (high school) and fine-tuning (university degree)—and applies that knowledge to generate responses or complete complex tasks itself.

 If training is about acquiring knowledge, and fine-tuning is about specialization, then inference is about putting that knowledge to work in real-world scenarios.

-Just like how you use what you’ve learned in school to excel in your job, an AI model uses inference to deliver the outputs you see.
-Whether it’s answering a question, generating content, or analyzing data, inference is the phase where the AI “thinks” and produces results.
+Just like how you use what you’ve learned in school to excel in your job, an AI model uses an inference process to deliver the outputs you see.
+Whether it’s answering a question, generating content, or analyzing new data, inference is the phase where the AI “thinks” and produces results.

 The speed and efficiency of inference have improved significantly over time.

-For example, Groq, a company specializing in AI hardware, offers the fastest inference speeds and it will only get faster.
-As we write this, it’s capable of 1000 tokens per second but at the pace AI and inference are developing that could be exceeded as soon as we hit publish.
+For example, Groq, a company specializing in AI hardware, offers the fastest inference speeds and it will only get faster as the model learns.
+As we write this, it’s capable of 1000 tokens per second but at the pace AI training and inference are developing that could be exceeded as soon as we hit publish.

 This means when you input a question or command, the response is generated almost instantly—far quicker than what you’d experience with traditional systems.